cryptopunksnotdead/punks.sandbox/shibainu/README.md

 by hand (that is, by mouse clicking to draw pixels).

-Start with the an all black (one color) outline:
+Start with the all black (one color) outline:

 ![](i/shibainu_outline-pixel.png)

-If you use the [Punk Pixel Drawing Tool](https://cryptopunksnotdead.github.io/), click on the "Print" button to get the pixel matrix in the "ascii" text format.
+If you use the [Punk Pixel Drawing Tool](https://cryptopunksnotdead.github.io/), click on the "↓ Print" button to get the pixel matrix in the "ascii" text format.
 Let's cut-n-paste into the pixel art drawing script: